-It’s a cliché, but the old adage of a window opening when a door closes applies here.
+It’s a cliché, but the adage of a window opening when a door closes applies here.

 If you are completely honest with yourself, can you think of one or more positive things that may result from this?

-Are there things you want to do in your next job that weren’t available to you in your previous position?
-Is there something you’ve always wanted to pursue, but didn’t because you were comfortable in your old job?
+Are there things you want to do in the next job that weren’t available to you in your previous job?
+Is there something you’ve always wanted to pursue but didn’t because you were comfortable in your old job?

 Without a job to go to every day, your days may seem endless.
 It can be tempting to start working on some of those projects (either personal or things around the house) that you’ve put off because you’ve been so busy with work.
 Don’t.